 - A2.1 This appendix provides an overview of how the requirements in FRS 101 address United Kingdom company law requirements.
 It is therefore written from the perspective of a company to which the Companies Act 2006 applies.
+Limited liability partnerships (LLPs) are subject to similar legal requirements and therefore may find this appendix useful.
 Appendix IV contains Republic of Ireland legal references. - A2.2 References to the Act in this appendix are to the Companies Act 2006.
 References to the Regulations are to The Large and Medium-sized Companies and Groups (Accounts and Reports) Regulations 2008 (SI 2008/410).
 References to specific provisions are to Schedule 1 to the Regulations; entities applying Schedules 2 or 3 should read them as referring to the equivalent paragraph in those schedules.